Click on any of the carousel pictures to view a larger photo.

 and down.
 It was constructed by Carousel Works, Inc. of Mansfield, Ohio, world

+renown craftsmen of wooden carousels.
 Scenes of Des Moines and the surrounding area are depicted on the carousel.

 Among the scenes are Old Main at Drake University, Terrace Hill, The Botanical